 If you are installing on a new machine with no operating system, you will not get the first option.
-The upgrade option is only available if you are upgrading from a previous version of
+The upgrade option is only available if you are upgrading from a previous version of Ubuntu.

-- ▶ Upgrade Ubuntu ... to 13.10

-- ► Erase ... and install Ubuntu

-- Something else
+- Erase ... and install Ubuntu - Something else